At Alara we have spent over 30 years working out and implementing how we can create a sustainable food production system.

 It’s our challenge to ourselves that fulfilling these foundational elements of sustainability makes us the most sustainable food manufacturer on earth.

-This divides into four ‘pillars’ of Sustainability:
+This is divided into four ‘pillars’ of Sustainability:

 Environmental